SimonGustavsson/nox/README.md

 The default configuration for Bochs does not enable everything required to run nox, to ensure Nox runs correctly, please configure Bochs with the following:

-`./configure --enable-usb --enable-x86-64 --enable-sb16 --enable-debugger --disable-debugger-gui --disable-gtk`
+`./configure --enable-usb --enable-x86-64 --enable-sb16 --enable-debugger --disable-debugger-gui`

-*Note:*--disable-debugger-gui and --disable-gtk is a personal preference and not required, the remaining options are all required to run the kernel.
+*Note:*--disable-debugger-gui is a personal preference and not required, the remaining options are all required to run the kernel.
 For an explanation of the available options see the [Bochs documentation](http://bochs.sourceforge.net/doc/docbook/user/compiling.html#CONFIG-OPTS).